grafana/plugin-tools/docusaurus/docs/ui-extensions/create-an-extension-point.md

 #### Why does the extension have `onClick` and `path`?
 Each extension link has either a `path` or an `onClick` property defined.
 There's never a scenario where both properties are defined at the same time.

-The reason for this is to be able to support both native browser links and callbacks.
-If the plugin, adding the extension, want to navigate the user away from the current view into their app they can choose to define a path.
+The reason for this behavior is that we want to be able to support both native browser links and callbacks.
+If the plugin, adding the extension, wants to navigate the user away from the current view into their app, then they can choose to define a path.

 If the instead would like to e.g. open a modal or trigger a background task (without navigating the user away from the current page) they can provide a callback.